RHMckenzie/Coup-Stoch-Kura-Sim-2024/README.md

 # A Coupled Stochastic Oscillator Simulator for the Evaluation of Relative Synchrony (2024)
-A short numpy vector-optimised package that simulates coupled stochastic oscillators under both the Kuramoto and Linear (Ornstein-Uhlenbeck) models on "any" given networkX graph (although the data is targeted towards W-S small-world networks), also can perform an efficient evaluation of relative synchrony, which was observed to empirically be an upperbound on the stable relative synchrony (or stable "relative width") in my undergraduate thesis.
+A short numpy vector-optimised package that simulates coupled stochastic oscillators under both the Kuramoto and Linear (Ornstein-Uhlenbeck) models on "any" given networkX graph (although the data is targeted towards W-S small-world networks), also can perform a fast approximation of (linear) relative synchrony, which was observed to empirically be an upperbound on the stable relative (kuramoto) synchrony (or stable "relative width") in my undergraduate thesis.

 Further instructions on running this package and the source code can be found under the `/package` section